What's in it for you

 - To enable these recommendations, make sure you first configure the Salesforce instance, CORS and the Showpad for Salesforce app.
 There are some settings in your Salesforce instance that must be configured a certain way in order for the integration to work.

-- Enable the Shared Activities by navigating to the Activity Settings via Setup, Build, Customize, Activities, Activity Settings, and enable Allow Users to Relate... option.
+- Enable the Shared Activities by navigating to the Activity Settings via Setup, Build, Customize, Activities, Activity Settings.
+Enable the Allow Users to Relate... option.

 - Profiles need to have read access to Price Books in order for the recommended content to be available once the connection is configured.
 You can find these settings under Administer, Manage Users, Profiles.
-In Basic Access, enable the Read access.
+In Basic Access, enable the Read access for Price Books.

 Do this step by step

-For example: recommend content with the tag 'New Business' for Salesforce opportunities in stage 'Prospecting'.
+For example: Recommend content with the tag ‘Med’ for Salesforce Accounts when the Industry is ‘Healthcare’.

-- If you create your Recommendation Rules, attaching content tags to the correct fields, content will start to show up for your sales colleagues in the various places you selected.
+- If you create your Recommendation Rules and attach content tags to the correct fields, content will start to show up for your sales colleagues in the various places you selected.